Chance Dance Fest

 As The Island went on I was increasingly aware of how different Dorchen seemed when he was talking and when he was playing guitar.
 Talking, he was almost tiresomely self-deprecating, delivering phrases like "union with the oneness" ironically.
 But there was a great sweetness in his earnest, straightforward playing, when he stopped addressing us and, eyes cast down and lips twitched up, focused on his music.
 Unlike Eisen's New Quartet, Dorchen's The Island hasn't a shred of political commentary.
 But like Eisen's piece, Dorchen's confirms Graham's truth, which runs so radically counter to our culture: the body doesn't lie.

-Art accompanying story in printed newspaper (not available in this archive): photo/Michael B. Filler.
+Art accompanying story in printed newspaper (not available in this archive): Photo of three dancers.